 1. Scared to Text and Lose Donors

 A frequent issue we hear is that nonprofits are afraid to text their supporters.
-They worry about turning people off, losing donors, or burning through their list.
+They worry about turning people off, losing donors, or burning through their contact list.

 Those are all valid concerns.
 But they’re also rooted in poor approaches to texting.
 Yes, if you spam your donors or send irrelevant messages then people will unsubscribe.